 The conversation then got on to the origins of Brompton, it was a complete eye opener, the fact Will had next to no idea about the world of professional cycling (he didn’t know who Dave Brailsford was) and yet seemed to love cycling possibly more than anybody I’d ever met before was a breath of fresh air.
 Then learning about the ethical vision of Brompton to change the way people move around and to better both health and environment was inspirational.
 This was all backed up by the fact that the Brompton factory was in London and everything was designed and built there, they even had to make their own machines to make the parts.
 Will clearly believed in doing things in the right way and had the right reasons for doing it, and that’s what suckered me into saying ‘yes’ when Will asked me to take part in the Brompton World Championships (BWC) later that year.
 He said he’d sort the bike out and not to worry about it, it was just a bit of fun, but that’s another story...

 The BWC was not my greatest ever World Championships performance although it was a massive amount of fun and sure enough, no doubt as Will anticipated, I finally understood the Brompton concept.
 It isn’t just a bike, it is an amazing vehicle, a time-saver of massive proportions and above all, it’s fun.
-And for that reason, we returned to the idea of creating a Brompton that would appeal to the booming road cycling demographic, yet not even attempt to make it a road bike – if anything it will be more like a BMX.
-It will be available to order soon, and you can read more about it here
+And for that reason, we returned to the idea of creating a Brompton that would appeal to the booming road cycling demographic, yet not even attempt to make it a road bike – if anything more of a BMX.
+It is available to order now, and you can read more about it here

 Much like Castelli, POC is a company I’ve had a great deal of success with when it came to working together.
 It’s a design-led brand, with the primary mission to keep people safe, much like Volvo only with a bit of an edge, well I suppose they are both Swedish.
 The founder created POC after seeing his small children on the ski slope one day and suddenly realising how much at risk they appeared to be, as all parents do at some point.
 After that day’s skiing he researched safety wear and found nothing that was designed purely for children, so he decided to create it himself, and POC ended up being the company.
 Before long it became a brand that not only had a higher purpose, but also a successful business, and as almost all businesses it needed to maintain its position as a leader and in order to do that it needed to grow in order to have the means.